Nairn Town and County Buildings: History

 The first municipal building in Nairn was an old tolbooth which was built on land donated by Hugh Rose of Kilravock Castle in the late 16th century.
 The covenanter, Thomas Ross, after being accused of keeping conventicles, was imprisoned in the tolbooth in 1675.
 The building was destroyed by Royalist troops in 1716 and rebuilt in the mid-18th century.
 After the tolbooth became dilapidated in the early 19th century, the burgh leaders decided to demolish it and to replace it with a new building.

 The new building was designed by a Mr Smith, built by a local mason, John Wilson, in ashlar stone at a cost of £1,392 and was completed in 1818.
 The original design involved a symmetrical main frontage with five bays facing onto the High Street; the central bay, which slightly projected forward, featured a doorway on the ground floor, a mullioned window on the first floor and a square castellated tower above.
 The tower featured a niche flanked by lancet windows at the front and was surmounted by an octagonal belfry and by a spire.
 There was regular fenestration in the outer bays.

 A new bell, cast by Thomas Mears of London, was installed in the belfry, replacing two smaller bells, in 1843.
 A prison, erected at the rear of the building to a design by Thomas Brown, was completed in 1844, and further work, which included the replacement of the belfry and spire with a more elaborate structure incorporating clock faces, was carried out to a design by Alexander and William Reid in 1870.
 The new spire was 24.7 metres high.
-Internally, the principal rooms included a council chamber, for meetings of the burgh council, and a courtroom, for magistrates' and sheriffs' court hearings, and there was an archive room in the tower.
+Internally, the principal rooms included a council chamber, for meetings of both the town council of Nairn burgh and the commissioners of supply for Nairnshire, a courtroom, for magistrates' and sheriffs' court hearings, and there was an archive room in the tower.